ORTools4MTEX/ORTools/README.md

 ### [Example 3](./ORTools_example3.m)
 #### Using the OR peak fitter to deconvolute multiple ORs in titanium alloys
-In [example 2](https://github.com/ORTools4MTEX/ORTools#example-2) we noted that the α-β Ti microstructure showed two ORs in the [OR peak fitter](https://github.com/ORTools4MTEX/ORTools/blob/master/README.md#peakFitORs) function.
-In this example, we want to return both ORs and investigate which one of them dominated during phase transition.
-We do this by plotting the disorientation between grain boundary misorientations and the OR misorientations in inverse pole figures and on boundary maps to evaluate the best match.
+In [example 2](https://github.com/ORTools4MTEX/ORTools#example-2) the α-β Ti microstructure showed two ORs in the [OR peak fitter](https://github.com/ORTools4MTEX/ORTools/blob/master/README.md#peakFitORs) function.
+In this example, both ORs are investigated to find out which one of them dominated the phase transformation.
+To evaluate the best match, the disorientation between grain boundary misorientations and the OR misorientations in inverse pole figures and on boundary maps are plotted.

 [![ORTools - Example 3](http://img.youtube.com/vi/8e9PhhFCWYc/0.jpg)](http://www.youtube.com/watch?v=8e9PhhFCWYc "Video Title")